weidengeist/Willowbot/README.md

 * `os-command`
     * type: string
     * a system command that will be executed if the other conditions are met (level, cooldown, pattern, etc.)
+* `senderName`
+    * type: string
+    * only execute the command when the user with the specified login name has sent the triggering message
+* `senderDisplayName`
+    * type: string
+    * only execute the command when the user with the specified display name has sent the triggering message
 * `subLevel`
     * type: integer
     * subscription count needed to trigger the associated message; can be used for chat commands as well as for subscription messages